Jacques Necker: Early life and career

 Madame Necker encouraged her husband to try to find himself a public position.
-He accordingly became a syndic (or director) of the French East India Company, around which a fierce political debate revolved in the 1760s between the company's directors and shareholders and the royal ministry over its administration and the company's autonomy.
+He, accordingly, became a syndic, or director, of the French East India Company, around which a fierce political debate revolved in the 1760s between the company's directors and shareholders and the royal ministry over its administration and the company's autonomy.
 After showing his financial ability in its management, Necker defended the company's autonomy in an able memoir against the attacks of Morellet in 1769.
 As the company never made any profit during its existence, the monopoly ended.
 The era of free trade had begun.
 Necker bought up the company's ships and stock of unsold goods when it went bankrupt in 1769.

-From 1768 to 1776 he made loans to the French government in the form of life annuities and by lottery operations.
+From 1768 to 1776, he made loans to the French government in the form of life annuities and by lottery operations.
 His wife made him give up his share in the bank, which he transferred to his brother Louis Necker and Jean Girardot in 1772.
-In 1773, Necker won the prize of the Académie Française for a defense of state corporatism framed as an eulogy in honor of Louis XIV's minister Jean-Baptiste Colbert.
+In 1773, Necker won the prize of the Académie Française for a defense of state corporatism framed as a eulogy in honor of Louis XIV's minister Jean-Baptiste Colbert.
 Necker's capital amounted to six or eight million livres, and he used Château de Madrid as a summer house.
 In 1775, in Essai sur la législation et le commerce des grains, he attacked the physiocrats, like Ferdinando Galiani, and questioned the laissez-faire policies of Turgot, the Controller-General of Finances.
 Turgot had made too many enemies; in May 1776, he was dismissed.
 But his successor, Clugny de Nuis, died in October.
 Therefore, on 22 October 1776, on the recommendation of Maurepas, Necker was appointed "Directeur du trésor royal".
 (As a Protestant, Necker could not serve as Controller.)